mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 of their electronics accessible from inside of the ship;
 Mechanic and Electronics skill is required for their repair and maintenance, respectively.
-Engineers are also responsible for the fuel scoops, vents that take in raw

-Crew Roles

-gas or water that can be ‘cracked’ for their hydrogen content and used as fuel.
+Engineers are also responsible for the fuel scoops, vents that take in raw gas or water that can be ‘cracked' for their hydrogen content and used as fuel.
 These, of course, lead to one of the largest systems on any ship: the fuel tanks.